sparkflows/sparkflows-docs/docs/azure/adls-integration.rst

    :alt: adls
    :width: 40%

-Configure ADLS in Fire Insights
+Configure ADLS in Sparkflows
 ----------------------

-Add the following parameters in Administration/Configuration in Fire Insights.
+Add the following parameters in Administration/Configuration in Sparkflows.

  - ``azure.enabled to true``
  - ``azure.homeDir as abfs://containerName@storageAccountName.dfs.core.windows.net``